Safety Action Plan

 - If your partner seems to be “building up” and you can’t leave safely, keep your back towards an open space, not a corner.

-- If you leave, always try to take your children with you.
+- Always try to take your children with you when you leave.

 - Keep any evidence of physical abuse (ripped clothing, photographs of bruises and injuries, etc.).

 - Tell someone you know and trust what is happening to you so that if you need to get out of your house in a hurry, you will have someone you can turn to for support.

 - If you are injured, go to the hospital emergency room or doctor and tell them what happened to you.

 Women’s Coalition of St. Croix: (340)773-WCSC (9272) – available 24 hours on St. Croix.
 Se habla español.
 Trained advocates are on duty, 24 hours a day, every day of the year, to provide compassionate support to victims of domestic violence and other crimes at the hospital or police stations; you can call if you just need to talk to someone.
 All calls are confidential.

 Family Resource Center: (340)776-STOP (7867) – located on St. Thomas – available 24 hours.